List of Fast & Furious characters: Luke Hobbs

-In Fast & Furious Presents: Hobbs & Shaw, Hobbs is recruited by the CIA as part of a joint task force - also including Deckard Shaw - to capture a seemingly rogue MI6 agent who has apparently stolen a lethal genetically engineered virus with the potential to unleash an extinction level event.
+In Fast & Furious Presents: Hobbs & Shaw, Hobbs is recruited by the CIA as part of a joint task force - also including Deckard Shaw - to capture a seemingly rogue MI6 agent who has apparently stolen a lethal genetically engineered virus with the potential to unleash an extinction-level event.
 Although Hobbs captures the rogue agent, matters shift when he learns that the woman is Shaw's sister Hattie, and she actually injected herself with the virus to keep it away from Brixton Lore, the man who framed Shaw for killing the rest of his team.
-Now cybernetically enhanced by Eteon, an organization who believe that human extinction is inevitable and seek to unleash mass murder to bring humanity into 'balance', Lore attempts to capture Hattie so that Eteon can use the virus to further their own agenda, forcing Hobbs and Shaw to work together to keep her safe.
+Now cybernetically enhanced by Eteon, an organization that believes that human extinction is inevitable and seeks to unleash mass murder to bring humanity into 'balance', Lore attempts to capture Hattie so that Eteon can use the virus to further their own agenda, forcing Hobbs and Shaw to work together to keep her safe.
 After destroying Eteon's Moscow base and retrieving a device that will allow them to extract the virus, Hobbs takes them to Samoa so that his brother Jonah can repair the damaged equipment before a final confrontation with Lore; this family reunion is tense due to Luke turning their father into the authorities years before.
 Having disabled Eteon's advanced weapons, Hobbs leads his family in the Siva Tau before they defeat Eteon's forces, working with Shaw to outmaneuver the enhanced Lore by alternating punches, allowing each other to hit and cripple Lore in turn.
-At the film's conclusion, Lore is killed when Eteon shut down his cybernetics for his failure and Hobbs takes his daughter to Samoa to introduce her to his family, but receives a call that another dangerous virus has been stolen.
+At the film's conclusion, Lore is killed when Eteon shut down his cybernetics for his failure and Hobbs takes his daughter to Samoa to introduce her to his family but receives a call that another dangerous virus has been stolen.

 Luke Hobbs is portrayed by Dwayne Johnson.
 In July 2021, Johnson announced that he would not be returning for the final two Fast films.
 In November 2021, Vin Diesel offered for him to return for the final Fast films by sending him a post on Instagram mentioning his own children and Paul Walker, with Johnson turning down the offer and ultimately criticizing the method in which the offer was extended as manipulative.
-In Fast X, Hobbs' truck is blown up by Dante Reyes.
+In May 2023, it was announced that Johnson would be returning and reprising his role in a cameo appearance during the post-credits scene for Fast X. In the mid-credits scene of Fast X, during a mission with several operatives agents, Luke Hobbs receives a call from Dante Reyes, who reveals that given Dom only crashed his father Hernan Reyes' car, Hobbs was actually still the one who shot Hernan dead, and that Hobbs will be Dante's next target after Dom.